michaelmalick/phd-thesis/notes-discuss.md

 # Main contributions of thesis

+1. Multiple pathways
+2. Spatial non-stationarity
+3. Spatial dynamics in management

+* My thesis makes several contributions to the study of environmental forcing in coastal ecosystems.

-1. Environmental forcing pathways mediated by either vertical or horizontal ocean transport processes can strongly impact the dynamics of Pacific salmon stocks.
+1. First, I provide evidence that environmental forcing pathways mediated by either vertical or horizontal ocean transport processes can strongly impact the dynamics of Pacific salmon stocks.

-2. Multiple environmental pathways can simultaneously impact dynamics of higher-trophic-level species
+2. Second, this thesis provides evidence supporting the idea that multiple environmental forcing pathways connect climatic and ocean processes to dynamics of higher-trophic-level species.

+   Second, my thesis supports the idea that the dynamics of higher-trophic-level species respond to forcing from multiple environmental pathways.

-3. Effects of environmental conditions on salmon productivity are non-stationary through space.
+3. Third, my results indicated that the effects of environmental conditions on salmon productivity are non-stationary through space.
    - Implications for management -- EBM

+4. Fourth, my thesis suggests that effectively integrating highly-migratory species into ecosystem-based management policies may require inter-national cooperation.

 ---

-1. Bottom-up forcing pathways are an important component to understanding how changes in climate systems impact higher-trophic-level species.
-2. Pathways may be non-stationary through space
-3. Multiple environmental pathways can simultaneously impact dynamics of higher-trophic-level species
+2. My thesis makes several contributions to the study of environmental forcing in coastal ecosystems.
+My thesis provides evidence supporting the idea that multiple environmental forcing pathways connect climatic and ocean processes to dynamics of higher-trophic-level species.
+In chapters two and three, I show that environmental forcing pathways mediated by either vertical or horizontal ocean transport processes can impact the dynamics of higher-trophic-level species.
+Although I investigate the effects of phytoplankton dynamics and ocean currents on salmon productivity individually, these meso-scale ocean processes likely influence higher-trophic-levels species simultaneously.
+Indeed, my fourth chapter indicates that large-scale climate processes can impact Pacific salmon year-class strength via multiple simultaneously operating environmental pathways.
+For instance, large-scale variability indexed by the Pacific Decadal Oscillation may downscale to affect regional and local scale dynamics of Pacific salmon through concurrent pathways that are mediated by either horizontal or vertical ocean transport.
+Disentangling the effects of alternative forcing pathways is an important challenge and future research should strive to further understand the cumulative effects and relative importance of multiple mechanisms hypothesized to drive ecosystem dynamics.

+2. My thesis makes several contributions to the study of environmental forcing in coastal ecosystems.
+My second and third chapters provide evidence that environmental forcing pathways mediated by either vertical or horizontal ocean transport processes can strongly impact the dynamics of higher-trophic-level species.
+In both studies, however, the effects of environmental conditions were dependent on the geographic location of juvenile salmon ocean entry, suggesting that in some cases environmental forcing is non-stationary across space.
+A practical implication of this spatial non-stationarity is that relationships inferred from data in one location may not be applicable to another location.
+My fourth chapter further shows the need to account for multiple environmental pathways when considering how environmental forcing impacts higher-trophic-level species, e.g., by estimating the cumulative effects and relative importance of multiple hypothesized pathways linking climatic changes and the dynamics of exploited species.
+My fifth chapter indicates that considering spatial scales of the impacts of human and natural disturbances on highly-migratory species is an important component to integrating these species into ecosystem-based management policies.
+Together, the results presented in this thesis strongly suggest that climatic and ocean processes can impact salmon populations simultaneously through multiple environmental pathways and that the relative importance of these pathways may be non-stationary through space.

+---

+   Only considering a single pathway/mechanisms is likely insufficient to understand how environmental forcing impacts living marine resources.
+We also need to understand the relative importance and cumulative effects of multiple pathways.

+   More generally, it may be prudent to place a high priority on identifying the potential range of causal mechanisms and seeking evidence for these alternative hypotheses, as well as seeking to understand the cumulative effects and relative importance of competing hypotheses.

+My fifth chapter indicates that considering spatial scales of the impacts of human and natural disturbances on highly-migratory species is an important component to integrating these species into ecosystem-based management policies.

+Third, failure to account for impacts of human and natural processes across the entire migratory range of Pacific salmon may inhibit

-4. Accounting for spatial dynamics is a necessary component to integrating highly-migratory Pacific salmon into EBM policies.
+4. Accounting for spatial dynamics in natural and anthropogenic forcing and a populations response to this forcing is  a necessary component to integrating highly-migratory Pacific salmon into EBM policies.

+   For example, results of chapter 4 indicated the strongest effects of horizontal ocean transport were limited in extent to stocks that enter the ocean south of approximately 55N, suggesting that different mechanisms may underlie salmon dynamics in areas north and south of this latitude.

 2. My thesis makes several contributions to the study of environmental forcing in coastal ecosystems.
 My second and third chapters advance our understanding